Yonglin-Wu7/Datasets-of-coin-tap-tests/README.md

 We release the datasets of this study with the public.
 For a detailed explanation of the dataset, please refer to 'readme2.md'.

-Please download the data file from the following link with a Verification Code as 'u5v1'
+Please download the data file from the following link with a Verification Code as 'data'

 https://pan.baidu.com/s/1E-lj4_R3VlDQdzZC8_5pyg